briot/gnatbdd/docs/features.rst

        Scenario: Logging with invalid user account
           When I log in as "Henry"
           Then I should see the login page

+The background must be defined before any scenario.

 Scenario outlines